mkah91/cop-cloud-coding-dojos/README_DOJOS.md

 ## Mob Programming

 ![bg right 50%](https://mob.sh/logo.svg)
 To make working a little bit more fun, we are going to use [mob programming](https://mob.sh/).
-Mob is already install in the Development Container, so we can just use it:
+To decide who is next you could e.g. use the [wheel of names](https://wheelofnames.com/).
+Mob is already installed in the Development Container, so we can just use it:

 ---
 ## Usage